kanamandarajesh/Amazon-Linux/Phone-Interview.md

 - **Multitasking**: Refers to the OS’s ability to run multiple tasks (processes) on a single processor by quickly switching between them.
 It gives the illusion of parallel execution.

 ---

+### 20.The difference between **multitasking** and **multithreading** lies in how tasks are managed and executed within a system:

+1. **Multitasking**:
+   - **Definition**: Multitasking is the ability of an operating system (OS) to execute multiple tasks or processes at the same time.
+This involves switching between different processes to give the illusion of simultaneous execution, even if the system only has one CPU core (in the case of a single-core system).
+   - **Granularity**: Multitasking works at the **process level**, where the OS manages multiple independent processes.
+Each process can have one or more threads.
+   - **Example**: Running a web browser while listening to music in a media player on your computer.
+The OS switches between the browser and media player, allocating CPU time to each.

+2. **Multithreading**:
+   - **Definition**: Multithreading is a specific technique used within a single process, where the process is divided into smaller, concurrent **threads**.
+Each thread represents a separate execution path within the process, allowing them to run independently but share the same resources.
+   - **Granularity**: Multithreading works at the **thread level**, allowing multiple threads within a single process to execute simultaneously (or interleave their execution) on multiple CPU cores or over time in the case of a single-core system.
+   - **Example**: A web browser that loads a webpage while simultaneously rendering images and playing a video.
+Each of these tasks could run on separate threads within the same process.

+### Key Differences:
+- **Scope**: Multitasking involves multiple **processes** (separate applications), while multithreading involves multiple **threads** within a single process.
+- **Resource Sharing**: In multithreading, threads share the same memory space and resources of the parent process, making it easier to share data between threads.
+In multitasking, processes have isolated memory spaces.
+- **Context Switching**: Multitasking requires the OS to switch between different processes, while multithreading involves switching between threads within the same process.

+In summary, multitasking is about running multiple processes, and multithreading is about running multiple threads within a single process.
+Both enable concurrent execution but operate at different levels of granularity.